Agoric/documentation/main/getting-started/README.md

 ![The Browser Environment](./assets/browser-environment.svg)

+### 1. Creating a project directory
 Let's install the default smart contracts and UI.

 ```sh
 # Initialize your dapp project.